micmejia/bible-dump/AMPC/Isaiah/Isa 66.md

 Who has heard of such a thing?
 Who has seen such things?
-Shall a land [^a]be born in one day?
+Shall a land be born in one day?
 Or shall a nation be brought forth in a moment?
 For as soon as Zion was in labor, she brought forth her children.